“A Legacy of Valiant Women in Prince George’s County”

-On March 16th, Prince George’s County will hold its 32nd Annual Women’s History Month Luncheon to celebrate the dynamic accomplishments of women who serve in and partner with government and their impact on people and communities.
-The national theme, “Honoring Trailblazing Women in Labor and Business” celebrates an important segment of women’s contributions to the workforce.
+On March 26th, Prince George’s County Executive Angela Alsobrooks will host the 35th Annual Women’s History Month Luncheon to celebrate the dynamic accomplishments of women who serve in and partner with the government to influence and impact our communities.

-The Annual Women’s History Month Luncheon draws nearly 1,000 women—not only from government, but also from the arts, business, education, religion, nonprofits, and other disciplines—who are doing great work.
-It is the County’s premiere networking event for those who want to connect to the women of the Washington metropolitan area.
+The Annual Women’s History Month Luncheon attracts women and men from government, the arts, business, education, religion, nonprofits and other sectors who are doing great work in our County and region.
+It is the County’s premiere networking event for those who want to connect with women in the Washington Metropolitan Area.